rfo909/CFT/FP.md

 # Quasi FP

-*2021-08-21 RFO*
+*2021-08-25 RFO*

-CFT is not a functional programming language, but it is inspired by such languages.
+CFT is not a functional programming language, but it is inspired by such.

 ## No classes

-Most user functions depend solely on other functions, either defined in a script file, or existing inside a system object.
+Most CFT user functions depend solely on other functions, either defined in a script file, or existing inside a system object.
 This make them more predictable than if they in addition were to depend on a hidden object state, as in OO languages, which "enable" complicated